TonyZhangND/GoOvid/chatroom/README.md

 - Port numbers 1024 - 2999 are reserved for master - server
 - Each server listens for connections on 3000 + physID
 - Each server dials for connections on the range 3000 - 3000 + gridSize
+  - Each server dials to servers whose physIDs is less than its own physID

 ## Requirements